What to Bring

 - Doctor's written statement (if available)

-- List of questions you need answered
+- Written list of specific questions you need answered

 Pilot Pay Explanation Template